cngupta/CompBioPapers/README.md

 # CompBioPapers
-Relevant papers in computational biology
+I will be dropping some interesting papers in computational biology/genomics into this repo.